 Look at these long-tail keyword ideas for a spy novel.

-See how they expand towards the limit, but without using any stop words such as prepositions, articles, or auxiliary verbs.
+See how they expand towards the limit without using any stop words such as prepositions, articles, or auxiliary verbs.

 spy thriller -12 characters

 espionage spy thriller -22 characters